 LGBTQ+ couples who plan on getting married often face many unique obstacles stemming from the long (and ongoing) history of discrimination against them.

 Some people in American culture retain the (incorrect) opinion that people in the LGBTQ+ community are immoral.
 They have also been made scapegoats for many specific issues, such as the AIDS epidemic.
 In addition to these more specific and overtly aggressive avenues of cultural vilification, people in the LGBTQ+ community also often have to contend with the pervasiveness of heteronormative culture and the pressure to conform to it.
-As such, even apparently well-meaning friends and family may socially sanction LGBTQ+ couples for non-heteronormative behavior, even for something so innocuous as the style of the engagement ring (e.g. a man wearing a traditionally “feminine” style of ring).
+As such, even apparently well-meaning friends and family may socially sanction LGBTQ+ couples for non-heteronormative behavior, even for something so innocuous as the style of the custom engagement ring (e.g. a man wearing a traditionally “feminine” style of ring).

 These expectations can cause discomfort and contention in a lot of areas, but especially one such as the institution of marriage that is so tied to tradition and was so aggressively denied to the LGBTQ+ community for a long time.